-Due to the protective layer of pruinose, Cotyledon loves to be in partial to full sun, prefers shade in the summer, however direct sunlight could cause sunburn.
+Due to the protective layer of pruinose, Cotyledon loves to be in partial to full sun, and prefers shade in the summer, however, direct sunlight could cause sunburn.
 When grown indoors, they thrive on bright, indirect light.

 We recommend using a cactus mix or very fast-draining potting soil.
 For garden plantings, the ideal soil is sandy and well-drained soil.

 Water thoroughly only when the soil is dry to the touch (about every 2 weeks).
 Never let your succulents sit in water and do NOT water on the leaves.
 Don't forget to learn how to water your succulents the right way.

 You can water more often if you live in areas with hot weather because your soil will dry out faster.
 Reduce watering in winter because the succulent can lose its roots if the soil stays cold and wet for an extended amount of time.

 The best way to propagate your Cotyledon is by cuttings or leaves.
 Cuttings can be rooted wherever you’d like them to grow, and leaves can be propagated in the soil and later transplanted.